dingaroo/aiap_foundation_self_practice/README.md

 ## Overview of Key Findings from EDA

+Findings from univariate, bivariate, and multivariate analyses are summarised as follows:

 Summarise the key findings from your exploratory data analysis (EDA) conducted in the previous sections.
 Highlight any important patterns, trends, or insights that influenced the design of your pipeline.
 Keep the detailed EDA in the Jupyter notebook, and include only a quick summary in the 'README.md'.

 ## Feature Handling Description

 Provide a description of how the features in the dataset are cleaned and processed.
 Include other relevant information such as any newly engineered features and selected features used in model training.
 Summarise this information in a table for clarity.

 ## Explanation of Model Choices

+Based on the machine learning tasks identified, I have selected three models to be developed.
+They are as follows:

+a.
+Multivariatge Linear Regression
+b.
+Decision Tree Regressor
+c.
+XGBoost Regressor

 Explain your choice of models for each machine learning task.
 Discuss why you selected each model and how it fits the specific requirements of your project.